 Popular visual commerce strategies include:

-- Building out compelling product photos, videos, and in-action shots for your product pages and overall e-commerce experience
+- Building out rich product pages with compelling galleries of product photos, videos, and in-action shots for an overall exceptional e-commerce experience

 - Making visual content searchable with the right descriptions and tags to help consumers easily search and discover products on your site

-In short, visual commerce uses visual content to guide consumers through their shopping experience, echoing online platforms like Pinterest.
+In short, visual commerce uses visual content to guide consumers through their shopping experience, echoing social platforms like Pinterest.